daswos/daswos/STARTUP.md

 5. Database connection issues:
    - Make sure your .env file is properly configured with the database connection string
    - Try running `npm run db:push` to update the database schema
+6. Docker issues:
+   - Make sure Docker Desktop is installed and running
+   - Check if you're logged in to Docker Hub with `docker login`
+   - If you get permission errors, try running Docker Desktop as administrator

 ## COMMON COMMANDS